 Our work on increasing the awareness of stroke risk factors includes:

+Are you a healthcare professional?
 You can sign up to our Professionals network for further updates on our work around stroke prevention.

-Blood Pressure: How can we do better?
+Prevention activity: how can we do better?

 You can find out more about the state of hypertension care in England, and in each individual CCG, through 'BP: How can we do better?' resources.